bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="over"></a>
 ## Overview

-This tutorial will teach you how to use open source quality control, genome assembly, and assembly assessment tools to complete a high quality de novo assembly, this means that you do not have any data to compare back to.
-Moving through the tutorial you will take pair end short read data from a bacterial species and perform assemblies via various commonly used genome assmeblers.
+This tutorial will teach you how to use open source quality control, genome assembly, and assembly assessment tools to complete a high quality de novo assembly which is commonly utilized when you dont have a reference genome.
+Moving through the tutorial, you will take pair end short read data from a bacterial species and perform assemblies via various commonly used genome assmeblers.
 With these assemblies completed we will then need to assess the quality of the data produced.
 Once finished with the short read data we will move on to performing a long read assembly with long read nanopore data using basecalling and commonly used long read assemblers.
 Finally, we will then move on to Hybrid PacBio data.

 <a name="short"></a>
 # Short Read Genome Assembly